The laws of the State of Florida establish the Florida State University Board of Trustees (hereinafter Board).

-(c) The Secretary or designee shall prepare the agenda for meetings of the Board.
+(c) The Secretary or designee shall prepare and make publicly available the agenda for meetings of the Board.

-(d) The agenda shall list the items in the order they are to be considered.
+(d) The agenda shall list the items in the general order they are intended to be considered.
 Items may be considered out of their stated order at the discretion of the Chair.

 (e) The agenda shall consist of the following, as appropriate: